AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$inline-font`** {#inline-font-modifier}

 The `$inline-font` modifier is designed to block inline fonts embedded into the web page, using Content Security Policy (CSP).
 It improves security and privacy by preventing application of inline fonts that could be used for data collection and fingerprinting.
-The rule `||example.org^$inline-font` is converting into the CSP syntax rule:
+The rule `||example.org^$inline-font` is converting into the CSP-syntax rule:

 ```adblock
 ||example.org^$csp=font-src 'self' 'unsafe-eval' http: https: data: blob: mediastream: filesystem: